What is the department policy on admission conditions?

 This computer will enable you to download the necessary environments, tools, applications, and course materials to engage in classroom exercises, in-class quizzes, midterm and final exams, as well as class and master projects.

-The DATA 200 Waiver Test for Fall 2023 will be held at 6:00 pm on August 24 in BBC 226. in order to take this test, a student must (1) indicate “Intent to Enroll” via Next Step, and (2) RSVP to the department test notice issued in late July 2023.
+The DATA 200, 201, 202 Waiver Tests for Fall 2024 will be held before the second week of the Fall 2024 semester.
+The time and location will be posted here in August 2024.
+In order to take this test, a student must (1) indicate “Intent to Enroll” via Next Step, and (2) RSVP to the department test notice issued in August 2024.